bluekitchen/btstack/chipset/README.md

 ## Texas Instruments CC256x series

 The Texas Instruments CC256x series is currently in its fourth iteration and provides a Classic-only (CC2560), a Dual-mode (CC2564), and a Classic + ANT (CC2567) model.
 A variant of the Dual-mode chipset is also integrated into TI's WiLink 8 Wifi+Bluetooth combo modules of the WL183x, WL185x, WL187x, and WL189x series.
+Some of the latter support ANT as well.

 The CC256x chipset is connected via an UART connection and supports the H4, H5 (since third iteration), and eHCILL.